Connor Brogdon: Minor leagues

+Major leagues

 In response to the COVID-19 pandemic, MLB canceled the 2020 Minor League Baseball season.
 The Phillies chose to invite a handful of relievers, including Brogdon, to an alternative training site in Allentown, Pennsylvania, in case they were needed in the majors.
 Brogdon was officially called up to the Phillies' roster on August 11, 2020.
 He made his MLB debut on August 13, appearing in the eighth inning to relieve Austin Davis against the Baltimore Orioles.
 On Brogdon's first pitch, Pedro Severino hit a solo home run.
 After recording two outs, Brogdon surrendered another home run, this one a two-run blast, to Rio Ruiz.
 He was then pulled, having thrown 38 pitches in his debut.
 His performance improved in September, as he recorded 14 strikeouts in 8 2/3 shutout innings that month.
 Brogdon recorded his first career win on September 18, 2020, in the second game of a doubleheader against the Toronto Blue Jays.
 He finished the season with a 1–0 record and a 3.97 ERA in 11 1/3 innings pitched.

 The Phillies called on Brogdon to pitch in the tenth inning of the season opener against the Atlanta Braves on April 1, 2021.
 He threw a shutout inning and was credited with the win.
 Brogdon did not allow a run in the 2021 MLB season until April 20, when he gave up two three-run home runs to Alex Dickerson and Wilmer Flores of the San Francisco Giants, causing the Phillies to lose 10–6.

 Going into the 2022 season, some sportswriters expressed concern about Brogdon's performance in spring training: his fastball velocity had decreased from 96.1 mph to 92–93 mph, while he had trouble commanding breaking balls.
 He told The Philadelphia Inquirer that the 2021–22 MLB lockout had negatively impacted his practice regimen, because he did not know when the 2022 MLB season would begin, and that he was "just treading water" in spring training.
 After allowing two runs in 2/3 of an inning during the Phillies' 9–6 loss to the New York Mets on April 13, Brogdon was sent back down to Triple-A.

 In the 2022 regular season with the Phillies, he was 2–2 with two saves and a 3.27 ERA in 47 relief appearances covering 44 innings with 50 strikeouts.
+Brogdon pitched in 27 contests for Philadelphia in 2023, registering a 4.03 ERA with 26 strikeouts across 29 innings pitched.

+Brogdon struggled for the Phillies to begin the 2024 season, posting a 27.00 ERA across his first three appearances.
+On April 2, 2024, he was designated for assignment by Philadelphia.